hahayeslol12/CoLeG-Coin-Application-For-Prudential-legacy/README.md

 # Version history
 - 1.0

-# how to download files
+# How to download files
-- head over to CoLeG Coin's versions folder and select the version that you want to use use.
+- Head over to CoLeG Coin's versions folder and select the version that you want to use.